cameronmclean/pattern_mining/Notes for workshop facilitation.md

 Think about how you search for a cooking recipe or a lab protocol.
 We typcially search through a range of procedues, and see how they vary.
 What variations or ratios change between versions?
 What makes one recipe seem better than another?
-Which parts most appy to you, and what you need or are tyring to achieve?...
+Which parts most appy to you, and what do you need or are tyring to achieve?...
 This is one examle of the kind of work we aim to support.

 We might (will!) have different experiences about what is important for a given